jdestefani/UEMTS/README.md

 # UEMTS

 R package implementing Univariate Error Measures for Time Series forecasting.
+The error measures are discussed in detail in the paper [Hyndman, R. J., & Koehler, A. B. (2006).
+Another look at measures of forecast accuracy.
+International journal of forecasting, 22(4), 679-688.](https://www.sciencedirect.com/science/article/pii/S0169207006000239)

-# How to Install
+## How to Install

 The preferred way to install this package is using devtools: